Cambodian Grilled Corn Recipe for Poat Dot with Coconut Fish Sauce. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 Instructions

-• Remove the corn husks and silk threads, then wash the corn cobs, and pat them dry well with paper kitchen towels, and set aside to completely dry.
+• Prep the corn cobs: remove the corn husks and silk threads, then wash the corn cobs, and pat them dry well with paper kitchen towels, and set aside to completely dry.

-• In a small mixing bowl, make the sauce by combining the coconut milk, two tablespoons of fish sauce, a teaspoon of sugar, ¼ teaspoon of salt, and 50 g spring onions, sliced.
-Taste, and adjust seasoning as necessary, adding more fish sauce, sugar or salt to your liking, then set aside.
-Note that as the flavours meld together, they will become stronger and more complex, so don’t over-do the salt/sugar.
+• Make the sauce: in a small mixing bowl, combine the coconut milk, two tablespoons of fish sauce, teaspoon of sugar, ¼ teaspoon of salt if using it, and 50 g sliced spring onions (scallions).
+Taste and adjust if needed, adding more fish sauce, sugar or salt to your liking, then set aside.
+Note: as the flavours meld together, they'll become stronger and more complex, so don’t over-do the salt/sugar.

-• Lay the four corn cobs down on a dry skillet pan or a grill over medium-high heat (if you’re able to control the heat), then using a silicon brush, dip it into a neutral cooking oil and brush each side of the corn.
+• Cook the corn cobs: lay the four corn cobs down on a dry skillet pan or a grill over medium-high heat (if you’re able to control the heat), then using a silicon brush, dip it into a neutral cooking oil and brush each side of the corn.

-• Turn the cobs every couple of minutes so the corn kernels are tender, then once you’ve turned the corn completely, brush the top side of each corn cob with the coconut milk fish sauce and leave for a minute or two, then turn the cobs, brush the top side again, then leave the cobs for a couple of minutes, and repeat for about 15 minutes until all sides are charred and the corn kernels are nice and tender.
+• Turn the cobs every couple of minutes to ensure the corn cooks evenly; once you’ve turned a cob completely, brush the top side of each corn cob with the coconut milk fish sauce and leave for a minute or two, then turn the cobs, brushing the top side again, leave for a couple of minutes, and repeat for about 15 minutes until all sides are lightly charred and the corn is tender.

-• When the corn cobs are done, transfer them to a serving tray or plate.
-Brush more sauce over the cobs, sprinkle some fresh slices of spring onions on top, and serve them with the remainder of the sauce in a dish – along with small spoons, a finger bowl and napkins.
+• Serve the corn cobs: when cooked to your liking, transfer the corn cobs to a serving tray or plate.
+Brush more sauce over the cobs, sprinkle some fresh slices of spring onions on top, and serve with the remaining sauce in a dish – along with small spoons, a finger bowl and napkins, so guests can help themselves.

 Nutrition